mdfy-org/mdfy/README.md

 - **Table Customization**: Headers, row labels, precision control, transposition
 - **Independent Elements**: Each element can be used standalone
 - **Type Safety**: Full type hints for better IDE support
+- ""Table of Contents**: Automatically generated from headers

 ## 🤝 Contributing